-You can also cycle along the coastline, spend a relaxing day on Te Amo Beach (a.k.a.
-“I Love You” Beach), windsurf at Lac Bay, or spot bright pink flamingos (the island’s official bird) while enjoying lunch by the shore.
+You can also cycle along the coastline; spend a relaxing day on Te Amo Beach, one of the Caribbean’s best beaches; windsurf at Lac Bay; or spot bright pink flamingos (the island’s official bird) while enjoying lunch by the shore.

 Stroll along the colorful, Dutch colonial-style buildings that line the Handelskade waterfront and visit the Willemstad city center (a UNESCO World Heritage Site) on a vacation to Curaçao.

 Adventurers will want to step inside the island’s Hato Caves and marvel at its limestone formations, while animal lovers won’t want to miss visiting one of the island’s 30 aquariums, where you’ll be able to interact with sea lions, swim with stingrays and dolphins, and even feed sharks–if you dare.

 Don’t forget to cap off the day with a stop at a local distillery and try a glass of the island’s famous blue curaçao liqueur, too.

 If you’re a rum fan, you’ll especially enjoy Bridgetown, Barbados, home to the world’s oldest rum distillery.
 Learn all about the island’s signature liquor on a tour and tasting at Mount Gay Visitors Centre, which has been distilling rum for over 300 years.